aaronjoseph/DataScienceNotes/Ensemble Learning.md

 `Soft-Voting` - Each predictor's probability score is taken, post which, for the final calculation the probability score value is averaged out to get the final value

-- Ensemble works best when the classes are independent and are making uncorrelated error, which may not always be the
+- Ensemble works best when the classes are independent and are making uncorrelated error, which may not always be the case

 ---